transclusion/vdom/README.md

 ## Features

+* **Serializable diffs**.
+Allows splitting application logic between the main thread and a worker thread.
 * **Modular.** Use only what you need.
 Provides building blocks for your own opinionated view library.
 * **Worker-optimized.** Leave application logic to a web worker, and DOM stuff to the main thread.
 * **Pure.** Leave side-effects in handler functions, not in the application logic.